microsoft/sample-app-aoai-chatGPT/README.md

 - Clearly state that you are an AI Assistant and cannot approve requests
 ```

-## Important note on formatting for environment variables
+### Important note on formatting for environment variables

-When using this template as an environment variable (e.g., AZURE_OPENAI_SYSTEM_MESSAGE), it must be formatted as a single line of text with escaped characters.
+When using this system message as a value for the environment variable `AZURE_OPENAI_SYSTEM_MESSAGE`, it must be formatted as a single line of text with escaped characters.
 Follow these steps:

 1. Replace all newline characters with `\\n`.
 2. Escape all double quotes with a backslash (`\"`).

-⚠️ **Note**: Do not enclose the final value in double quotes when setting the environment variable.
+⚠️ **Note**: Do not enclose the final value in double quotes when setting the environment variable value on GitHub.

 ```python
 def print_formatted_system_message(input_text: str):